Skip to main content

 Publishing

-Once the SDK works, publish it to the language’s standard package registry:
+Once your SDK works, publish it to the language’s standard package registry so others can use it:

 LanguageRegistryPackage name convention